 Christmas Crackers in the UK

 The holiday toys known as “crackers” dates back to the mid-19th century when a London businessman parceled candies and sweet notes in crinkly paper.
-Modern Christmas crackers are very popular in the UK, and feature a tube containing a small toy, paper crown, or candy.
+Modern Christmas crackers are very popular in the UK, and feature a tube containing a toy, small gift, paper crown, or candy.
 Two party guests grab the cracker by its ends and pull, with the victor being the one with the larger piece.
 The paper crowns are often worn through dinner, and many believe the tradition dates back to the Roman December holiday of Saturnalia.

 Lantern Festivals in the PhilippinesFor over 100 years, the Giant Lantern Festival known as Ligligan Parul has taken place in mid-December in the Philippines.
 Now hosted by the city of San Fernando, the barrios (neighborhoods) of the city create giant entries stretching 15 feet wide and full of thousands of light bulbs.
 Although a spirited contest, these spectacular lights are reminiscent of stars and hope during the Christmas season.